Where to eat

 Where: Next to the Japanese Garden and lake.

-Open from 11am, the Lakeside Bistro offers a family friendly menu in a relaxed, sit down environment overlooking the beautiful Japanese Garden.
+The Lakeside Cafe offers a family friendly menu in a relaxed, sit-down environment overlooking the beautiful Japanese Garden.
 And there is a range of desserts designed to tempt small stomachs (and large ones).

-If you’re after something to drink, coffee, hot chocolate, and a range of carefully picked wines and beers, are available.
+If you’re after something to drink, coffee, hot chocolate, and a range of carefully selected wines and beers, are available.

-Why not get the kids’ Zooperman lunch pack that combines a sandwich, a piece of fruit, a fresh juice and a Zoo-baked gingerbread?
+Why not get the kids’ Zooperman lunch pack that combines a sandwich, a piece of fruit, a fresh juice and a Zoo-baked gingerbread or shortbread?

-If you’ve got a sweet tooth, there are muffins, fairy cakes, cookies and other treats to take away.
+If you’ve got a sweet tooth, there are muffins, cookies and other treats to take away.
 Also available are hot or cold drinks, ice creams and snacks.

 If you want to grab a quick, on-budget bite, the newly refurbished Macaw Takeaway is perfect.

-There’s fish and chips, burgers, chicken nuggets as well as sandwiches, sushi and salads.
-Ice creams, cold drinks and snacks are also available.
+There’s fish and chips, burgers, chicken tenderloins as well as sandwiches, sushi and salads.
+Ice-creams, cold drinks and snacks are also available.

-Sit at a table outside the Plaza, or find a spot on the lawns and enjoy the natural surrounds of the Zoo.
+Sit at a table outside or find a spot on the lawns and enjoy the natural surrounds of the Zoo.

 Meerkat Manor Cafe